 You should register as soon as you can.
 Do not wait

 If you are remotely interested in getting your SAT score on time for your college admissions, you should register a test slot as soon as you can.
-It is not uncommon to find that the test centers have run out of test seats even though the registration deadline is on 30 July.
+It is not uncommon to find that the test centers have run out of test seats even before the registration deadline.

 To book your seat, visit collegeboard.org, create an account, select your preferred test date and test centre, and complete the payment.
 The entire process should take about 15 to 20 minutes.